StrikingLoo/strikingloo.github.io/_posts/2022-07-11-art-prompts.md

 My general idea is that DALL-E mini can generate very satisfying results when the prompt is well-constructed enough, if asked to generate images of inanimate objects, landscapes, buildings and so on.
 However, illustrations containing animals, people, humanoids or anything that moves, or prompts that ask for a specific action or use verbs, usually get poor results.
 Bigger models usually deal better with humanoid or animal shapes, and construct scenes better when they include action.

 Feel free to steal any of these images and use them for anything, or share them on social media.
+I mostly tried prompts that dealt with Biblical or mythological themes, because for some reason I found most people didn't do those sorts of prompts as much (or maybe because I'm a big fantasy/D&D geek).

 ## VQVAE (EleutherAI)